GeoRegionsEcosystem/NASAPrecipitation.jl/docs/src/datasets/trmm.md

 typeof(npd)
 ```

-!!! info
+!!! warning
-    Notice here, that `npd.start` and `npd.stop` define the whole year of 2017, as, for efficiency purposes, `TRMMMonthly` datasets are designed to select data by entire years.
+    `TRMMMonthly` datasets are designed to select data by entire years, and so here `npd.start` and `npd.stop` define the whole year of 2017.